sclasen/smarchetype-model/README.md

 ## Customizing your project

-1) Set the name of the web application artifact this project will generate.
-Open web/pom.xml and look for the following XML snippet:

-`<warName>singleModuleSample</warName>`

-Change the warName property to an application name of your choosing.

-2) Setup your forceDatabase.properties file, in src/main/resources/
+1) Setup your forceDatabase.properties file, in src/main/resources/

 Instructions on setting up this file are included as comments within the file itself.

-3) Build your application for the first time, with your customizations.
+2) Build your application for the first time, with your customizations.
 Application artifact is in target/

 mvn -DskipTests clean install

-4) Deploy your application to VMForce for the first time, in order to setup the oAuth authentication credentials.
+3) Deploy your application to VMForce for the first time, in order to setup the oAuth authentication credentials.

 See instructions [here](https://github.com/forcedotcom/vmforce/wiki) if you need help deploying an application.

-5) Customize the oauth.properties file in src/main/resources
+4) Customize the oauth.properties file in src/main/resources

-6) Now rebuild and redeploy your application, with the customized oauth credentials.
+5) Now rebuild and redeploy your application, with the customized oauth credentials.

 ## Test drive